 His mother, Beryl, remembers Martin screaming in a high-pitched wail.
 She took him straight to the local nurse who, having seen the baby, closed her clinic and rushed both Martin and Beryl to hospital.

-Fortunately, Martin made a full recovery and although he had multiple hearing tests during childhood, he experienced no after-effects of having meningitis and septicemia.
+Fortunately, Martin made a full recovery and although he had multiple hearing tests during childhood, he experienced no after-effects of having meningitis and septicaemia.
 If Beryl had delayed for one more day, the doctors suggested Martin wouldn’t have survived.

-Marathon de Sables
+Marathon des Sables 2021

 Fast forward fifty years and Martin signed up to take on one of the world’s most extreme endurance challenges, the Marathon de Sables.
 A six-day race running over 250 kms (156 miles) through sand dunes, salt plains and rocky jebels, with Martin carrying everything he needed to stay alive in his rucksack, including an anti-venom pump in case of any snake bites!